What is Local SEO

 How Can Local SEO Help Me?

 Below are 11 reasons a Local SEO strategy can help you attract new customers.
+You can also check out the Local Search Ranking Factors to see what some of the top Local SEO’s think about driving traffic.

 - Local Search is highly targeted and timely